directus/directus/docs/cloud/glossary.md

 In order to optimize your Project and help you meet any local data compliance laws such as GDPR, Standard and Enterprise Projects allow you to choose the region your Project is hosted in.
-There are 15 datacenter regions available to Enterprise Project and 2 Datacenter regions available to Standard Projects.
+There are 15 datacenter regions available to Enterprise Projects and 2 Datacenter regions available to Standard Projects.

 ## Encryption and Security